 - Visiting professors, whose only reason for being labeled “visiting” is the expectation that they shortly will attain permanent residency status, are eligible to apply for this award.
 Full-time, active status must be achieved by the award date in order to receive funding.

 - Faculty, or others eligible as stated above, who have received awards from other CRC programs during this academic year remain eligible to receive funding from this program.

 - Only one proposal per PI may be submitted to this program per competition round.
-However, an investigator may be listed as a Co-PI on additional proposals per round.
+However, an investigator may be listed as a Co-PI on up to 2 additional proposals per round.

 - Proposal submissions must include more than one investigator and involve multiple departments or centers.

 - Students and post-docs are not eligible to be a PI or Co-PI on CRC grants.

 - No more than 5 Co-PIs may be included on each proposal (LIMIT: 1 PI + 5 Co-PIs = 6 "named" personnel per proposal).